LHolten/blog/content/rust_query_announcement.md

 # Introducing `rust-query`

-`rust-query`[^crate] is my answer to relational database queries in Rust.
-It's an opinionated library that deeply integrates with Rust's type system to make database operations feel Rust native.
+[`rust-query`](https://crates.io/crates/rust-query) is my answer to relational database queries in Rust.
+It's an opinionated library that deeply integrates with Rust's type system to make database operations feel Rust-native.

 ## Key Features and Design Decisions

-I could write a blog post about each one of these, but lets keep it short for now:
+I could write a blog post about each one of these, but let's keep it short for now:

 - **Explicit table aliasing**: Joining a table gives back a dummy representing that table `let user = User::join(rows);`.
 - **Null safety**: Optional values in queries have `Option` type, requiring special care to handle.
 - **Intuitive aggregates**: Our aggregates are guaranteed to give a single result for every row they're joined on.
-After trying it, you'll see this is much more intuitive than traditional GROUP BY operations.
+After trying it, you'll see this is much more intuitive than traditional `GROUP BY` operations.
 - **Type-safe foreign key navigation**: Database constraints are like type signatures, so you can rely on them for your queries with easy-to-use implicit joins by foreign key (e.g., `track.album().artist().name()`).
-- **Type-safe unique lookups**: For example, you can get a an `Option<Rating>` dummy with `Rating::unique(my_user, my_story)`.
+- **Type-safe unique lookups**: For example, you can get an `Option<Rating>` dummy with `Rating::unique(my_user, my_story)`.
 - **Multi-versioned schema**: It's declarative and you can see the differences between all past versions of the schema at once!
 - **Type-safe migrations**: Migrations have all the power of queries and can use arbitrary Rust code to process rows.
 Ever had to consult something outside the database for use in a migration?
 Now you can!
 - **Type-safe unique conflicts**: Inserting and updating rows in tables with unique constraints results in specialized error types.
 - **Row references tied to transaction lifetime**: Row references can only be used while the row is guaranteed to exist.
 - **Encapsulated typed row IDs**: The actual row numbers are never exposed from the library API.
 Application logic should not need to know about them.

-## Lets see it!
+## Let's see it!

 You always start by defining a schema.
 With `rust-query` it's easy to migrate to a different schema later.